ORNL/CabanaPD/README.md

 ## References

-[1] P. Seleson and D. J. Littlewood, Numerical tools for improved convergence of meshfree peri-dynamic discretizations, in Handbook of Nonlocal Continuum Mechanics for Materials andStructures, George Voyiadjis, ed., Springer, Cham, 2018.
+[1] P. Seleson and D.J.
+Littlewood, Numerical tools for improved convergence of meshfree peridynamic discretizations, in Handbook of Nonlocal Continuum Mechanics for Materials and Structures, G. Voyiadjis, ed., Springer, Cham, 2018.

 [2] J.F.
-Kalthoff, S. Winkler, Failure mode transition at high rates of shear loading, ImpactLoading and Dynamic Behavior of Materials, C.Y.
+Kalthoff and S. Winkler, Failure mode transition at high rates of shear loading, in Impact Loading and Dynamic Behavior of Materials, C.Y.
 Chiem, H.-D.
 Kunze, and L.W.
-Meyer, eds.,Vol 1, DGM Informationsgesellschaft Verlag (1988)
+Meyer, eds., Vol 1, DGM Informationsgesellschaft Verlag (1988) 185-195.
-185-195.

 ## License